seunomonije/quantum-programming-api/README.md

 # Quantum Programming API

 This API aims to create an infrastructure where programmers can use the power of quantum systems and quantum algorithms in every day programs.
-The goal of this project is to eventually have plug-and-play package that allows progammers to easily incorporate real quantum computing power into their projects for mainly experimental purposes.
+The goal of this project is to eventually have plug-and-play package that allows progammers to easily incorporate real quantum computing power into their projects.

 **NOTE:** This project is in the development stage.